skrattaren/apf.rst/apf.rst

 - [p.
 106/77] "'And why's there got to be a lion in it?' said Baker the weaver."

-  Because the play-within-a-play performed by the rude mechanicals in "`A Midsummer Night's Dream`_" (act 1, scene 2) also features a lion in a starring role, of course.
+  Because the play-within-a-play performed by the rude mechanicals in **A Midsummer Night's Dream** (act 1, scene 2) also features a lion in a starring role, of course.

-  The Morris Men's discussions on plays and lions reminded one of my sources of the play written by Moominpapa in "`Moominsummer Madness`_" by Tove Jansson.
+  The Morris Men's discussions on plays and lions reminded one of my sources of the play written by Moominpapa in **Moominsummer Madness** by Tove Jansson.
 When asked about it, Terry said that although he has read the Moomin books, the lion dialogue is not connected with them.

 - [p.
 106/78] "'Hah, I can just see a real playsmith putting *donkeys* in a play!'"

-  "`A Midsummer Night's Dream`_", by that mediocre hack-writer William S., is an example of a real play that *has* a donkey in it.
+  **A Midsummer Night's Dream**, by that mediocre hack-writer William S., is an example of a real play that *has* a donkey in it.
 Or to be absolutely precise, a character magically cursed with a donkey's head.